Ti-Lin/Ti-Lin/README.md

    cd Ti-Lin
    ```

-3. Download the [models](https://www.dropbox.com/s/two0zry2qpv3njq/models.zip?dl=0used) in this paper and unzip the zip file.
+3. Download the [new models](https://www.dropbox.com/s/byvlywiqnocx51d/models.zip?dl=0) in this paper and unzip the zip file.

    ```
    unzip models.zip